Conflicts of Interest

 Preamble

-The directors, investment committee members, and staff of the MacArthur Foundation aspire to the highest level of ethical conduct in our work.
-The Foundation also values the knowledge gained from such individuals’ involvement with other organizations.
-Inevitably, from time to time, such affiliations may create or appear to create conflicts with the individual’s duty to the Foundation.
-To ensure that the Foundation’s decisions are free of any conflicts or other inappropriate influences, the board has adopted the following policy concerning conflicts of interest and gifts.
+The directors, investment committee members, and staff of the MacArthur Foundation (collectively “Covered Persons”) aspire to the highest level of ethical conduct in our work.
+The Foundation also values the knowledge gained from such individuals’ involvement with other organizations and respects that Covered Persons may wish to participate in the civic life of their communities by joining boards or other collective efforts to improve communities.
+Inevitably, however, from time to time, such affiliations may create or appear to create conflicts with the individual’s duty to the Foundation.
+To ensure that the Foundation’s decisions are free of any conflicts or other inappropriate influences, the Board has adopted the following policy concerning conflicts of interest and gifts (the “Policy”).

 Part I - Conflicts of Interest